Landkind Guide

 Cost

-$15-$45 suggested contribution, if you are able.
-Payment is not required, no questions asked.
+$15-$45 suggested contribution, if you are able, no questions asked.
 You may make a contribution at the session via cash or check, or via Venmo or Paypal afterwards.
 (There is no internet service on site.)

 Location